 This computer laboratory art course introduces tools and techniques for digital-based imaging and editing.
 Utilizing Adobe software, this course focuses on the development of visual design skills through digital photo manipulation and technical processes.

 Students explore digital photography as a tool for media communication.
 Contemporary issues will include ethics in story-telling and professional practices, file management, digital problem solving and computer editing techniques.

 This course focuses on advanced conceptual abilities, photographic experimentation, and technical processes in film and digital applications.
 Alternative processes will be explored.

 This course will emphasize advanced individual photographic exploration for the purpose of developing significant personal imagery.
-Students will create a body of work that focuses on portfolio development and professional application in film, digital, and alternative processes.
+Students will create a body of work that focuses on portfolio development and professional application in film, digital and alternative mediums.

 Some of the positions you can obtain:

 A computer artist uses graphics, Web design and multimedia tools to create interactive images, backgrounds and Web pages that are eye-pleasing for users.
-They design word charts, graphs and illustration slides for presentation slides on a computer-generated graphic system and work with clients to determine needs for an effective presentation.
+They design word charts, graphs and illustration slides for presentations on a computer-generated graphic system, and work with clients to determine needs for an effective presentation.

 Portrait photographers take pictures of individuals or groups and usually work in a commercially owned studio or on location.
 In addition to taking pictures, portrait photographers schedule appointments, set up equipment, keep records and train new employees.
 Because most photography is done digitally, proficiency with technology is essential.
 Photographers must be comfortable working with all types of people, from infants to great-grandparents, and be willing to spend a large part of their workday using computer software to edit pictures and produce finished images and prints.